Toward Self-learning End-to-End Task-Oriented Dialog Systems: Experiments

-We conduct ablation studies on \texttt{Restaurant} domain to analyze the influence of choosing different PLMs and multi-task training objective on the reward model.
+\paragraph{Impact of different PLMs for reward models.} We conduct ablation studies on \texttt{Restaurant} domain to analyze the influence of choosing different PLMs and multi-task training objective on the reward model.
 We choose several popular PLMs including \bert{} \cite{devlin2018bert} and \roberta{} \cite{liu2019roberta}.
-Note that all the models share the same pre-training, and fine-tuning procedure, except that \bert{} and \roberta{} are trained with quality prediction task while \slsoloist{} is optimized using multi-task learning.
+Note that all the models share the same pre-training and fine-tuning procedure, except that \bert{} and \roberta{} are trained with quality prediction task while \slsoloist{} is optimized using multi-task learning.
 We show in Table \ref{tab:ablation} that \roberta{} performs better than \bert{}. \gpt{} (on which \slsoloist{} is built) trained with single quality prediction task, yields significantly worse performance than other methods.
 We speculate that bidirectional Transformer encoder enables \bert{} and \roberta{} to capture richer context information. \slsoloist{} achieves consistent performance improvements over all the metrics, showing the effectiveness of multi-task learning for the reward model.
-The results of different auxiliary tasks in the multi-task objective are shown in Appendix \ref{sec:ablation_auxiliary_tasks}.